climage/Raindrops/README.md

 Raindrops Game
 ==============

-A raindrop will fall from the top of the screen and will continue to fall again unless stopped by the catcher.
+After being started, a raindrop will fall from the top of the screen and will continue to fall again unless stopped by the catcher.
 The catcher will cause the raindrop to stop, the score to increase, and the raindrop to disappear.
-Eventually, it will be modified where the player can lose if a raindrop manages to fall to the ground.
+After 5 raindrops manage to fall to the ground, the player will lose and the lose screen will be displayed.

 Raindrops Steps
 ===============